AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-06-30-VIMS-Resazurin-Trials-Day-1.md

 Overall, our biggest findings were:

 - 40°C is the most appropriate temperature to use because we did not exceed the capacity of the resazurin reaction
-- There are statistical differences in metabolism between families.
-The low salinity family had higher metabolic rates than the other families, with a trend for lower metabolism in the wild family.
+- There are statistical differences in metabolism between lines.
 - We will adjust our approach for tomorrow based on what we learned (see below).

 ### Additional testing